Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Benefits and Risks of Episiotomy

 The benefits and risks of episiotomy are very disproportionate.
 When compared together, the research supports that routine episiotomy should be banished as a practice of the past.
-Even ACOG's positions is that the research does not support the practice of routine episiotomy.
+Even ACOG's position on episiotomy is that the research does not support its routine use.

 RATIONALE: